Nirase/Spelmotordriven-produktutveckling-HT21/docs/GameDesignDocument.md

 ### 3.4 Top performers <a name="top-performers"></a>
 ABZU (2016) is one of the best selling games of this type of casual gameplay.
 In ABZU, you play as a diver swimming alongside aquatic life, and you explore the world that’s under the water directly.
 While we could not find direct sales figures, it was near the top of the week and month of it’s release on every platform it was released on.

 A short hike (2019) is another game that sold very well in a similar genre.
 In a short hike, the player is tasked with climbing a mountain, and to do so they must interact with the world to unlock new abilities.
-A short hike also sold very well, doing incredibly well on the Switch compared to how they did on Steam, even though they also did well on Steam.
+A short hike also sold very well, doing incredibly well on the Switch compared to how they did on Steam, even though it also did well on Steam.

 Journey (2012) is a game that’s known worldwide for its amazing success.
 In Journey, the player is a robed figure that travels across a vast desert.
 In Journey there are no words spoken, even though the player can even interact with other players at times.
 While the exact figures are hard to find, it’s very easy to find that Journey was a very popular game that sold incredibly well on every platform it was released on.

 We also took inspiration from The Ramp (2021).
 The ramp is a simple game where the player plays as a skateboarder on a ramp.
 While it differs a bit from the previous games, we were inspired by the very simple but catching mechanics of the game.
 The ramp isn’t nearly as well known as the games mentioned previously, but it is still a game that was well received by those that have played it.

 ### 3.5 Feature comparison <a name="feature-comparison"></a>
 In the first three games mentioned, the player is still actively involved in making events transpire.
-We aim to create a game where even though the play interacts with the world, it should not feel like the player is in control of the world.
+We aim to create a game where even though the player interacts with the world, it should not feel like the player is in control of the world.
 Through the use of ice, we have a constant layer between the world that the player is interacting with and the player themself.
 The colour mechanic is also something that these games do not have.
 Seeing the world gain colour we hope evokes a feeling of exploration, without the world actually having been changed itself, compared to these games where the world changes because the player is in new areas.

 ### 3.6 Sales expectations <a name="sales-expectations"></a>
 Our plan was to release the game on Itch or Steam, however due to time constraints we've decided not to do so.